jsayram/life-wrapped/Docs/PRIVACY_LABELS.md

 # Privacy Nutrition Labels - App Store

-## Data Collection: NONE ✅
+## Data Collection Overview

-Life Wrapped does NOT collect any data from users.

-## Privacy Practices
+### Transcription: 100% On-Device ✅

+- Audio recordings NEVER leave your device
+- Speech recognition uses Apple's on-device framework
+- All transcriptions stored locally in SQLite

+### AI Summaries: User-Controlled 🔑

+- **Optional**: Users can provide their own OpenAI/Anthropic API keys
+- **Transparent**: Only external AI API calls use these keys
+- **Your Control**: Keys stored securely in Keychain, managed by you
+- **Offline Mode**: Basic summaries work without internet or API keys

+### Network Activity

+- **Without API Keys**: Zero network calls, 100% offline
+- **With API Keys**: Only external AI API calls to OpenAI/Anthropic (using YOUR keys)
+- **Your Choice**: You control if/when network access occurs

-### Data Not Collected
+## Data Not Collected By Developer

-We do not collect ANY of the following:
+We do NOT collect ANY of the following:

 **Contact Info**